hudsonpepper/portfolio/README.md

 ## Description

-This is a project to create and display a professional portolio of projects.
+This is a project to create and display a professional portfolio of previous work.

 ## Usage